milestonesys/mipsdk-samples-plugin/SensorMonitor/README.md

 ![Smart Client tool box](SCToolBox.png)

-In the Smart Client, when in normal mode, the plug-in items will display the current state, as received by the plug-in in the event Server, and context menu can be opened by a right mouse click -- as seen below.
+In the Smart Client, when in normal mode, the plug-in items will display the current state, as received by the plug-in in the Event Server, and context menu can be opened by a right mouse click -- as seen below.

 ![Access Control in Smart Client](sensormonitor_3.png)